 You could also try using small-scale fragments to outline small parts of a chord.

 Over the G chord an example would be playing G, A, B, G before moving onto the C chord.

 The G and B give a good outline of the G chord whilst the A works as an approach note between the two.
 Finally, the last G is a dominant approach to the next chord of C.

 For advanced players (or those wanting to simply improve) you need to learn the strong beat weak beat principle.

 This states that the strongest beat in a bar of 4/4 is beat one.
 The next strongest is beat three.
 Finally, beats two and four are equally weak.

-For us walking bass players, this means we need to try and place notes of strong harmonic importance on beats one and three as they will work with the naturally strong rhythmic accents to emphasise the sound of the chord.
+For us walking bass players, this means we need to try and place notes of strong harmonic importance on beats one and three as they will work with naturally strong rhythmic accents to emphasize the sound of the chord.